Healing the Wounds of History

 Action methods taught will include psychodrama, sociodrama, Playback Theatre, drama therapy, autobiographical therapeutic performance and expressive arts therapy.
 Personal and professional growth will be built into the training through self-exploration in a safe and contained environment.
 Positive messages inherited from ancestors that can guide the participant in their lives today will also be celebrated.

-This training can apply to requirement for The North American Association for Drama Therapy Alternate Training Program and The Healing the Wounds of History Certificate Program
+This training can apply to The North American Drama Therapy Association Alternate Training Program and The Healing the Wounds of History Certificate Program.

 For information and registration contact Nermin Soyalp: